 The subject property is designated as Rural Agriculture Area as shown on the Development Concept Map, (Figure 7 in the MDP).
 This designation supports subdivision for agricultural purposes that are typically 80 acres or higher.
-The intent of the proposed future subdivision to maintain the land for agricultural purposes is in-line with the overall intent of subdivision for this area as identified in the MDP.
+The intent of the proposed future subdivision is to maintain the land for extensive agricultural purposes in-line with the overall intent of subdivision for this area as identified in the MDP.

-Part of the subject lands fall within the Figure 14- High Priority Landscapes.
-Due to the small amount of land that falls within the ESA, and the intent of the subdivision as low intensity (remains extensive agricultural), Administration has no concerns with the application under MDP Policy 10.1.2 - High Priority Landscapes.
+Part of the subject lands fall within an identified High Priority Landscape (Figure 14).
+Due to the small amount of land that falls within the Environmentally Significant Areas and the intent of the subdivision is low intensity (remains extensive agricultural), Administration has no concerns with the application under MDP Policy 10.1.2 - High Priority Landscapes.